MarksTechnotes/MyBlog/content/posts/speeding-up-data-pump-imports-adb.md

 ---
 ## 1. Temporarily Increase OCPUs for the duration of the import

+The ATP-S instance being used by the customer was configured with just 1 OCPU.
+While enough for the daily workload requirements it was slowing down the import.
 For large imports, consider temporarily scaling up OCPUs on your ADB instance:

 1. Manually increase OCPUs before starting the import
 2. Run the Data Pump job